MohamedNasr55/Global-Superstore/README.md

 ## Description
 The Global Superstore Sales Analysis repository showcases a comprehensive Power BI dashboard that provides valuable insights into sales performance.
 This project is designed to present key information and trends to stakeholders, enabling informed decision-making.
-- link dataset <a href="https://www.kaggle.com/datasets/anandaramg/global-superstore"> Global Superstore <a> on kaggle
+- Link to <a href="https://www.kaggle.com/datasets/anandaramg/global-superstore"> The Global Superstore <a> dataset on kaggle

 ## Interesting task ideas for Global Superstore
 1. Analyze sales behaviors by categories, quantities, per segment, etc.